The Combustion Institute

 The Combustion Institute is an educational non-profit, international, scientific and engineering society whose purpose is to promote research in combustion science.
 The institute was established in 1954, and its headquarters are in Pittsburgh, Pennsylvania, United States.
-The current president of The Combustion Institute is Philippe Dagaut (2021-).
+The current president of The Combustion Institute is Hai Wang (2024 - Present).

-Foundation and mission
+Foundation and Mission

-The support of this important field of study spanning many scientific and engineering disciplines is done through the discussion of research findings at regional, national and the biennial international symposia, and through the publication of the Proceedings of the Combustion Institute and the institute's journals, Combustion and Flame and the affiliated journals Progress in Energy and Combustion Science, Combustion Science and Technology and Combustion Theory and Modelling.
+The support of this important field of study spanning many scientific and engineering disciplines is done through the discussion of research findings at regional, national and the biennial international symposia, and through the publication of the Proceedings of the Combustion Institute and the Institute's journals, Combustion and Flame and the affiliated journals Progress in Energy and Combustion Science, Combustion Science and Technology and Combustion Theory and Modelling.

-The institute serves as the parent organization for thirty three national sections organized in many countries (the US being divided into three sections) as of 2012:
+The Institute serves as the parent organization for thirty-six national sections organized in many geographical regions (the United States being divided into three sections) as of 2025:

-In honor of fiftieth anniversary of Combustion Institute, the leading combustion scientists John D. Buckmaster, Paul Clavin, Amable Liñán, Moshe Matalon, Norbert Peters, Gregory Sivashinsky and Forman A. Williams wrote a paper in the Proceedings of the Combustion Institute.
+In honor of the fiftieth anniversary of The Combustion Institute, leading combustion scientists John D. Buckmaster, Paul Clavin, Amable Liñán, Moshe Matalon, Norbert Peters, Gregory Sivashinsky and Forman A. Williams wrote a paper in the Proceedings of the Combustion Institute.

-International symposium on combustion
+International Symposium on Combustion

-The international symposium on combustion is organised by the Combustion Institute biennially.
-The first symposium on combustion was held in 1928 in the United States and the first international symposium on combustion was held on 1948, even though the combustion institute itself was found on 1954.
-Thirty seven symposiums has been held so far and the 38th symposium was to be held on 2020 but is postponed to 2021.
+The International Symposium on Combustion (ISOC) is organized by The Combustion Institute biennially.
+The first symposium on combustion was held in 1928 in the United States and the first international symposium on combustion was held on 1948, even though The Combustion Institute itself was founded in 1954.
+Forty symposia have been held so far, with the 41st ISOC to be held in Kyoto, Japan in July 2026.

 Institute Awards

-During each International Symposium, The Combustion Institute awards the following:
+During each ISOC, The Combustion Institute awards the following: